spinnylights/vulkan-notes/vulkan_notes.md

 In order for the image contents to be preserved, the old layout specified must match that of the image prior to the transition.
 Otherwise, it must be set to `VK_IMAGE_LAYOUT_UNDEFINED`, in which case the contents may be discarded.
+(See "Image layouts" under "Images" for more on the layouts themselves.)

 The memory bound to an image subresource range must be made available prior to an image layout transition operation on it, as